Three Concert Études: Alternate endings

 La leggierezza often included an alternate ending written by Polish teacher Theodor Leschetizky.
 Two of his students, Ignacy Jan Paderewski and Benno Moiseiwitsch, performed and recorded this variation.
 The Paderewski recording includes the full "Leschetizky ending," while the recording by Moiseiwitsch includes his own abbreviated version of the Leschetizky ending.
 Simon Barere recorded the piece with an abbreviated version of the Leschetizky coda with critical results in the press.

 Étude No. 3, Un sospiro

-The third of the Three Concert Études is in D-flat major, and is usually known as Un sospiro (Italian for "A sigh").
+The third of the Three Concert Études is in D♭ major, and is usually known as Un sospiro (Italian for "A sigh").
 However, it is likely that the title did not originate with Liszt.
 Although there is no evidence that he actively attempted to remove the subtitle, none of the editions or subsequent printings of the Three Concert Études published by Kistner during Liszt's lifetime used them; he simply ignored such subtitles in later years, always referring to the piece by key.